Hennes Weisweiler: New York Cosmos

 Weisweiler took over as manager of the New York Cosmos five games into the 1980 North American Soccer League season.
 The team finished with a 24 and 8 record, and won the Soccer Bowl title, defeating the Fort Lauderdale Strikers 3–0 in the final.
 The next year the club made it to the final again, this time losing to the Chicago Sting in a shootout after a goalless regulation time and overtime.
 During Weisweiler's tenure at the Cosmos he managed stars Franz Beckenbauer, Carlos Alberto, Johan Neeskens and Giorgio Chinaglia at the veteran stage of their careers.

-Grasshopper Club Zürich
+Grasshopper

-Weisweiler managed the semi-professional Swiss team Grasshoppers in 1982–83, winning a league title as well as the Swiss Cup.
+Weisweiler managed the Swiss record champion Grasshopper in 1982–83, with whom he won a domestic double that season.

 Death

 Weisweiler died of a heart attack at his home in Aesch, Switzerland, near Zurich, on 5 July 1983.
 He was 63.